Blog

 The GestureButton component that used to be part of the SwiftUIKit has now been moved to a new, separate open-source project called GestureButton.

-In this post, we’ll take a look at the current state of the emoji standard, and it’s support for skin tone, gender and direction variants…and how it may have reached its peak as Apple for the first time only has removed emojis in iOS 17.4.
+Let’s take a look at the Emoji standard’s support for skin tone, gender, and direction variants, and how it may have reached its peak as Apple for the first time has removed emojis in iOS 17.4.

 An easier way to use standard buttons types in SwiftUI